Introduction

 Men could volunteer at age 18, but were not allowed to serve abroad until they were 19 years old.
 This did not deter Harry!

-It is not an encyclopaedic record, but it is a true account of his army exploits.
+Harry’s book is not an encyclopaedic record, but it is a true account of his army exploits.
 Despite his claim to be uneducated his writing has a colourful style, punctuated by his unique humour and descriptive narrative of the often pitiful conditions he was subjected to.

 This war, like the next war,